dlao2/xa-gatsby-netlify/content/events.md

   <br>

+  <li class="py-3 text-xl">- <b>XA International Pool Party & Cookout, 5-9 PM @ the Andringas' house - CANCELLED</b><br>In light of a potential thunderstorm tomorrow, we decided to cancel the pool party.
+Stay tuned for future Chi Alpha International updates!<br><br>

+  <li class="py-3 text-xl">- <b>F﻿all Retreat -</b><br>All Chi Alpha groups i﻿n North Carolina are invited to gather for Fall Retreat!
+When registering, use the code "tarheels" so the price becomes $79!
+Cost covers lodgings, meals, teaching materials, and activities onsite.
+You would only need extra money for meals while on the road to or away from the retreat. <a href="https://ncchialpha.com/fallretreat">CLICK HERE</a> to register!
+Email <a href = "mailto: uncxainfo@gmail.com">uncxainfo@gmail.com</a> for more info!<br><br>

+  D﻿ates are from September 23-25, and it will take place at Camp Hanes in King, NC

-  <li class="py-3 text-xl">- <b>Family Group</b> -<br>First Family Group meets <b>7 PM Wednesday, August 31st, Union 3407</b>.
+  <li class="py-3 text-xl">- <b>Family Group</b> -<br>First Family Group meets <b>7 PM Wednesday, September 28th, Union 3411</b>.
 All life groups will meet for a time of worship and fellowship.
 If you're new to Chi Alpha, this is an opportunity for you to hear more about Chi Alpha and how it all goes back to our Lord and Savior Jesus Christ.
 Hope to see you there!

   \*Note: Co-ed Life Group will not on weeks when Family Group is happening.